ncatlab/nlab-content/pages/4/0/4/2/2404/content.md

 ## Quotes

-> _only poetry and mathematics are capable of speaking meaningfully about such things_
+> _What binds us to space-time is our rest mass, which prevents us from flying at the speed of light, when time stops and space loses meaning.
+In a world of light there are neither points nor moments of time; beings woven from light would live "nowhere" and "nowhen"; only poetry and mathematics are capable of speaking meaningfully about such things_

 _Mathematics as Metaphor_: Selected Essays of Yuri I. Manin (ed.
 2007) ([libquotes](https://libquotes.com/yuri-manin/quote/lbj0h0e))